Case Studies

 • A single TOPICS registry (src/lib/blog/topics.ts) feeding archive pages, post breadcrumbs, the sitemap, and the footer column.
 One file to update; everything else stays in sync.

-• Featured-post hero on /blog; “Continue Reading” on each post with sessionStorage-backed visited-state highlighting.
+• Featured-post hero on /blog; a “Continue Reading” block on each post with sessionStorage-backed visited-state highlighting.

-The topic archives matter for AI-EO specifically.
-They give answer engines clean topical hubs to cite when a user asks a category-shaped question (“tick prevention in Ontario”) rather than a long-tail one.
+The topic archives matter for AI-EO specifically: they give answer engines clean topical hubs to cite when a user asks a category-shaped question like “tick prevention in Ontario” rather than a long-tail one.

 Every page now has its own 1200×630 OG card, generated on the fly via @vercel/og: